 EDITOR’S NOTE: We previously reported that there were allegations of sexual harassment against Scott Miller.
 Mr. Miller was not accused of sexual harassment.
 We apologize to Mr. Miller for the error.

-SALT LAKE CITY (ABC4) — Scott Miller has resigned after several Republican women are accusing the Salt Lake County GOP Chairman and his Communications Director David Robinson of “foul actions” and “sexual harassment.”
+SALT LAKE CITY (ABC4) — Salt Lake County GOP Chairman Scott Miller has resigned after several Republican women accused his Communications Director David Robinson of “foul actions.”

 Miller revealed this in a letter he sent Friday to Salt Lake County and Utah Republicans.